What Cardiothoracic Surgery at the Children’s Heart Center Is Known for

 The Children’s Heart Center is one of the leading heart and heart-lung transplantation programs in the world and the only program in Northern California.
 To learn more about this treatment option, visit the heart transplant program's page and our Health Library.

 The Children’s Heart Center is actively involved in exploring new approaches to the surgical repair of pediatric heart disease and developing evidence-based guidelines for clinical care.
 Current efforts focus on three areas:

 - Repairing the unborn heart.
 A Children’s Heart Center research team is investigating ways of diagnosing heart rhythm problems while the fetus is still in the womb and performing corrective surgeries before birth.
-The Center is the world’s leading site for research in this area, spearheaded by doctors V. Mohan Reddy, MD and Frank Hanley, MD.
+The Center is the world’s leading site for research in this area, spearheaded by Frank Hanley, MD.

 - Seeing the heart in depth.
 The Children’s Heart Center also leads the nation in the use of electronic beam three-dimensional CT (computerized tomography) scanners, which provide highly accurate images of the heart and major vessels.
 These images give surgeons a detailed view of the patient’s condition and allow thorough planning of the procedure in advance.